abinit/abinit/doc/tutorial/eph4zpr.md

 !!! important

-    The big advange of the Sternheimer method is that we don't need to compute WFK files with many empty bands to converge the self-energy.
+    The big advange of the Sternheimer method is that we don't need to compute WFK files with many empty bands in order to converge the self-energy.
     This means that one can use the computing power to densify the $\kk$-mesh while keeping the number of empty states at a reasonable level.
     Producing a WFK file with 1000 bands and a $100^3$ $\kk$-mesh is indeed way more expensive than